 - Lay with your palms upward at your sides and close your eyes in Corpse Pose.
 Remain this way for a few minutes, breathing deeply and relaxing.

 You made it!
 See, I told you it wouldn’t be bad 😉 You should now be feeling relaxed and rejuvenated and ready to start your next writing session!
 Want a free PDF guide of this routine you can download and print to keep on hand?
-Click the button below!
+Click here!

 Do you enjoy yoga?
 How do you relax and refresh yourself between writing sessions?